maxvfischer/DIY-ai-art/README.md

 ![button_box_10](./tutorial_images/build_button_box/button_box_10.jpg)

 ## Assemble art installation
-The screen was wall-mounted following the instructions included with the screen.
-A cross line laser was used to vertically align the screen, button box and control box.
+The art installation is now ready to be assembled and attached to the wall.
+A cross line laser was then used to vertically align the screen, button box and control box.

+### Screen
+The screen (Samsung The Frame 32" 2020) was wall-mounted following the instructions included when buying the screen.

 ![assembly_1](./tutorial_images/assemble_art_installation/assembly_1.jpg)

-Wall plug, screws and double-coated adhesive tape was used to attach the button box to the wall.
+### Button box
+Two screw holes were drilled in the bottom plate of the button box.
+Double-coated adhesive tape was also attached to the back side of the bottom plate for further support.
+The button box was then aligned using the laser and attached to the wall using two screws, two wall plugs and the double-coated adhesive tape.

 ![assembly_3](./tutorial_images/assemble_art_installation/assembly_3.jpg)